A Near Eastern Bronze "Ear" Pommel Sword, Late Bronze Age, ca. 1200-800 BCE

 The late bronze age Luristan culture was renowned for their bronze workmanship and this cast bronze sword is an excellent illustration of their skill.
-Cast using the lost wax process, this sword is a rare example of the double ear pommel type found in the great museums of the world.
+Cast using the lost-wax process, this sword is a rare example of the double ear pommel type found in the great museums of the world.

 This well-balanced weapon features a slender square hilt that joins to a pommel that divides at right angles to the blade into two finely decorated semi-circular "ears".
-The pommel features with a semi-circular opening in the center of each ear with a line around it as a margin and ridges along its back.
+The pommel features a semi-circular opening in the center of each ear with a line around it as a margin and ridges along its back.
 A rectangular guard carefully designed with crescentic horns extends down to firmly grip the upper end of the double-edged blade.
-The narrow blade has a low rectangular midrib that tapers regularly with almost straight cutting edge to a point, making it most suitable for thrusting and cutting.
+The narrow blade has a low rectangular midrib that tapers regularly with an almost straight cutting edge to a point, making it most suitable for thrusting and cutting.

 It is the austere perfection of line and proportion that makes this weapon so beautiful and so terrible.
 Similar examples can be found in all the fine museums of the world, see: Moorey P.R.S.
 "Catalogue of Ancient Persian Bronzes in the Ashmolean Museum" (1971), pg.
-80 fig 63, Mahboubian, H. "Art of Ancient Iran" pg 304 #386(a) & (b) and pg 314-315 #397a-I, Moorey PRS "Ancient Persian Bronzes in the Adam Collection" pg 58 #28 and Muscarella "Bronze and Iron, Ancient Near Eastern Artifacts in the Metropolitan Museum of Art" pgs 282-285 #385-390.
+80 fig 63, Mahboubian, H. "Art of Ancient Iran" pg 304 #386(a); (b) and pg 314-315 #397a-I, Moorey PRS "Ancient Persian Bronzes in the Adam Collection" pg 58 #28 and Muscarella "Bronze and Iron, Ancient Near Eastern Artifacts in the Metropolitan Museum of Art" pgs 282-285 #385-390.